Last Updated: February 26, 2014

 Jharkhand is located in the eastern part of India.
 The state shares its borders with West Bengal in the east, Uttar Pradesh and Chhattisgarh in the west, Bihar in the north and Odisha in the south.

 Jharkhand offers a wide range of fiscal and policy incentives to industries, under the Industrial Policy, 2012.
-The state also has policies for IT and small economic zones (SEZs) offering sector-specific incentives.
-The state’s industries enjoy a unique location-specific advantage, as it is close to the vast market of eastern India.
-Jharkhand’s proximity to the ports of Kolkata, Haldia and Paradip gives it easy access to raw materials.
+The state also has policies for IT and special economic zones (SEZs) offering sector-specific incentives, as well as the Jharkhand Energy Policy 2012 which aims to supply reliable and quality power in an efficient manner at a reasonable price.